 Tragically, any of these health consequences can result in death.
 Moreover, even if death is averted, the long-term damage potentially done to internal organs is still serious.
-Teen drug use has led to heart impairment, brain damage, liver scarring, kidney dysfunction, and more.
+Drug abuse has led to heart impairment, brain damage, liver scarring, kidney dysfunction, and more.

-Given the dangers of teen substance abuse, parents are well-advised to know the signs of drug use in teens.
+Given the dangers of drug abuse, parents are well-advised to know the signs of drug use in teens.
 Knowing the signs can help you prevent a problem in the beginning, and avoid a catastrophic end.

 Signs of Teen Drug Use

-Teen drug use leads directly to a host of serious problems.
-From the damage to school performance and lowering of grades to family difficulties at home and potential legal problems, the significant signs of teen drug abuse need to be detected as early as possible.
-Unfortunately, such teen drug abuse signs may become apparent when the problem is already out of control.
+Using drugs leads directly to a host of serious problems.
+From the damage to school performance and lowering of grades to family difficulties at home and potential legal problems, the significant signs of drug use need to be detected as early as possible.
+Unfortunately, such signs may become apparent when the problem is already out of control.

-Given the dangers, you need to know the signs of teen drug use, teen drug abuse, and teen drug addiction.
+Given the dangers, you need to know the signs of drug use, abuse, and addiction.
 They include the following:

 - Unexpected health complaints like fatigue and exhaustion